Overview of the Property Tax Process

 After local governments complete their budget hearings, their proposed budget requirements are submitted for processing.

-Proposed Tax Statements are not a bill; it's a notice of how your property taxes will change if all of the local taxing entities approve the changes to property tax amounts they are considering.
+Proposed Tax Statements are not a bill.
+The statement is a notice of how your property taxes will change if all of the local taxing entities approve the changes to property tax amounts they are considering.
 The statement lists the current year amounts and the proposed amounts.
 These statements also list times and locations for "Truth in Taxation" meetings, which are held annually by each local government to allow for public comment on the proposed property tax amounts.

 The annual Truth in Taxation meetings are your last opportunity to affect decisions made by local government officials about their proposed budgets for next year, including the amount in property taxes they believe are needed to provide programs and services.